OWASP/www-event-2021-lightning/venue/about.md

 ---

-title: About the Venue
+title: About
 layout: event_noheader
 permalink: /venue/about/

 ---

-<strong> Lightning Conference Attendance <strong>
+<strong> Lightning Conference Virtual Attendance Details <strong>

 Lightning Conference events are held via the Zoom Platform.
 Prior to attending a Lightning Conference event, registered attendees will receive a link to access the event at least three hours prior to event start time.